 Dion: Natural beauty and ancient monuments

 Near Katerini, Dion is one of Greece’s most spacious and serene archaeological sites.
 Here, ancient history and natural beauty vie for your attention.
 In a setting crisscrossed by babbling streams, you’ll find temples, Hellenistic and Roman theatres, flag-stoned streets, baths decorated with mosaics, Roman houses and villas, early-Christian basilicas and an odeon.
-Don’t miss the shrine to Isis, remnants of the grandeur of Ancient Greece.
 Built in a swampy area, its ruins and statues appear even more poetic entangled by reedy grasses, their toes dipped in the water.
-Nearby, the shrine of Demetra was one of the earliest to be excavated in Macedonia.
+Nearby, the shrine of Demetra was one of the earliest to be excavated in Macedonia and don’t miss the shrine to Isis.

 Katerini on foot, in town and country

 Katerini’s urban side, with cafes and bars full of people from all over, invites you to stop for a nightcap.
-On the flip side, the municipal park takes you into the natural world.
-Katerini strikes a happy balance between the city and the Macedonian countryside.
+And at the same time, the municipal park takes you into the natural world.
+Katerini strikes a happy balance between the city and countryside.

 The function of a castle is to dominate an area and Platamonas must have done this brilliantly as it overlooks a huge stretch of the coast of Pieria.
 The high walls and well-preserved central tower date from the 10th century.
 While excavations have unearthed Hellenistic remains from the 4th century BC, it is the Byzantine churches and traces of the 10th-century town and its subsequent incarnations that will grab your attention.